makersacademy/airport_challenge/README.md

 * I'm not sure I'm writing the feature tests correctly in the feature_spec.rb
 * I went back and removed an instance variable as I did not absolutely need it.
 * I changed one of the unit tests as it was no longer accurate.
 The one for takeoff returns airplane.
 Should I perhaps have written it differently?
-* * What I'm finding hardest is framing the feature test.
+*  What I'm finding hardest is framing the feature test.
 Maybe I could
+* I'm updating my tests as I go along, e.g. changing 'JFK' to jfk.
+Is this correct?

 ## Process reflections